ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 > Proposal:
 >
->Functors arise when we want to provide multiple implementation of the same signature: client module should be parametrized so that we can choose between these implementations at link time.
+>Functors arise when we want to provide multiple implementation of the same signature: client module should be parametrised so that we can choose between these implementations at link time.

 > Example:
 >
-> The Unison file synchronizer has both a textual and a graphical user interface, both matching the signature `UI`.
-The main program is parametrized on the user interface module.
+> The Unison file synchroniser has both a textual and a graphical user interface, both matching the signature `UI`.
+The main program is parametrised on the user interface module.

 Benjamin Piece and Robert Harper.
 Advanced Module Systems, ICFP 2000